kartelj/rils-rols/readme.md

 RILS-ROLS is metaheuristic-based framework to deal with problems of symbolic regression.

 All of its aspects (method description, empirical results, etc.) are explained in the paper named:
-"RILS-ROLS: Robust Symbolic Regression via Iterated Local Search and Ordinary Least Squares" by Aleksandar Kartelj and Marko Đukanović.
+"RILS-ROLS: Robust Symbolic Regression via Iterated Local Search and Ordinary Least Squares" by Aleksandar Kartelj and Marko Djukanovic.
 This paper is currently under review in the Journal of Big Data, Springer.

 Minimal working example can be seen bellow: